thecryptofruit/swarm/doc/incentives.md

 on all Swarm nodes that have ever issued receipts for it.
 They can avoid this by timely forwarding.
 It can be further encouraged by offering discounts for Swarm participants that themselves committed to storing that chunk.

+If receipts originating from a node at least one bit closer to the hash of the chunk than the previous receipt are also paid for, it actually costs nothing for the forwarding node, while the costs of the originator node grow with the logarithm of the size of the network.
+At the same time, forwarding spreads around and reduces the risk of losing the chunk.
+Thus, it is the trade in receipts that ultimately encurages forwarding to a single node at least one bit closer to the "destination" (the closest node in the whole network).

 # References